ROBERT MONTGOMERY b. 1738/1739

 - Free white males under 16: 4

-Robert, at age 60, and wife, Mary White, at age 59, moved his family to the Connecticut Western Reserve, in 1799, a year after his second son, Thomas, had moved there and had become the first permanent settler of the Connecticut Western Reserve.
+Robert, at age 60, and wife, Mary White, at age 59, moved the family to the Connecticut Western Reserve in about 1800, a year after his second son, Thomas, had moved there and had become the first permanent settler of the Connecticut Western Reserve.

 1820 Map of Salem Township, Twp No. 13, showing Lot of Robert Montgomery